kaybinwang/homelab-blog/content/nodes/initial-hardware.md

 Raspberry Pis are generally low-cost, making them cheap to add and easy to replace.
 In order to [scale responsibility]({{< ref "/#scale-responsibly" >}}), we will only use two Raspberry Pis for the initial build.
-This will reduce upfront costs.
-We will only add more nodes to the system when we need to.
+This will reduce upfront costs and we will only add more nodes to the system when we need to.

 Here's the list of hardware I'll be using.
   - 2 x [Raspberry Pi Model B w/ 4GB